xcapdevila/msarchitecture-poc-kotlin/README.md

 # REQUIREMENTS

-1) Clone **ConfigFiles**(https://github.com/xcapdevila/msarchitecture-poc-config) repo to your home (change properties files if you clone it somewhere else)
+1) Clone **ConfigFiles**(https://github.com/xcapdevila/msarchitecture-poc-config) repo to tmp folder in your home (change properties files if you clone it somewhere else)
 2) Install & start **RabbitMQ** in localhost (change properties files if you use a non default configuration)

 # MICROSERVICE ARCHITECTURE BEHAVIOUR